 YO-ZURI A815 Squid Jigs "SPANGLES": These "Spangles" are long out of production, but we have secured a supply of them for you squid enthusiasts.

-These used to produce squid in abundance down in the Mediterranean a couple of decades ago & then simply vanished in favour of the newer style "shrimp" shaped squid jigs.
+These were used to produce squid in abundance down in the Mediterranean a couple of decades ago & then simply vanished in favour of the newer style "shrimp" shaped squid jig.

 These were nick-named "spangles" by UK anglers obviously because of their resemblance to the old fashioned sweet that came in big 6lb jars back when I was a lad.

 They weigh a mere 8gms 1/4oz & are a full 20.5cm/8" long, they are made of translucent plastic with holographic foil running through them.

 The squid jig was originally made for industrial use & intended to be used in strings of ten with about 1.3m between each of them, with a light at the top of the string giving you a 15m string on a huge hand line, but found favour with rod anglers as the squid jig strings were so productive.

 They were then faded out long before YO-ZURI gained favour in the UK & couldn't be sourced because no one knew what they were actually called, plus the reps were only interested in selling what was easy to sell (less work, easier money).
 We dropped on these squid jigs purely by chance in October 2017 & bought the lot.

 DIKI DIKI Side Hook Squid Jigs: These are the infamous little DIKI DIKI jigs & they have a long pedigree & have accounted for millions of squid over the years.

 They have four extra hooking points on each lure & are internally weighted so sink horizontally, which is more natural.

 All regular "squid fishermen" have those takes that feel like a concrete block has landed on the end, only to fall off again !